wladradchenko/radio.wladradchenko.ru/README.md

 In addition, the project offers a PWA app that users can install on their phones to access endless neural radio and change tracks on the go.
 Whether you're a fan of lofi music, neural networks, or both, Infinite Neural Radio offers a new and fun way to discover and enjoy new sounds.

 Also, I would like to note that gif animation, quotes, podcast text are also created by neural networks.
-[English version](https://radio.wladradchenko.ru/eng) and [Russian version](https://radio.wladradchenko.ru)
+[English](https://radio.wladradchenko.ru/eng) and [Russian version](https://radio.wladradchenko.ru)
 <!-- CONTACT -->

 ## Contact